Viveksingh251/Viveksingh251/README.md

 ## 💼 Looking for Opportunities

 🎓 Graduate in AI&DS branch
-🏢 Actively seeking full-time positions in Data Science 🌱 Passionate about machine learning and data science.
+🏢 Actively seeking for internship Artificial Intelligence , Machine Learning , Data Science and python developer 🌱 Passionate about  Artificial Intelligence , machine learning and data science.

 ## 💻 Technologies and Skills